Skip to main content

 Some higher education institutions provide psychological counselling in combination with career, study and religious counselling.

-Separate psychological counselling is provided by Comenius University in Bratislava.
+Separate psychological counselling is provided in several public schools.

-Psychological counselling and crisis intervention can be provided to students in higher education by specialist staff – psychologists from centres of pedagogical and psychological counselling and prevention.
+Psychological counselling and crisis intervention can be provided to students in higher education by professional employees – psychologists from counselling and prevention centres.

 Career guidance

-Outside the system of counselling service facilities for higher education students there also exists the Association of Information and Counselling services of young people (ZIPCeM) (SK) in the Slovak Republic, which is representative of the organisations network actively participating in the area of information-counselling services for young people, expresed by the common name Information centres for young people.
+Outside the system of counselling service facilities for higher education students there also exists the Association of Information and Counselling Services of Young People (ZIPCeM) (Združenie Informačných a poradenských centier mladých) in the Slovak Republic, which is a representative of the network of organisations actively participating in the area of information-counselling services for young people, expressed by the common name Information centres for young people.

-They concentrate mainly at the age group of young people till 30 years.
-ZIPCeM is direct provider of information-counselling services via its own innovative activities.
-Their main aim is to secure free access for young people to the information and counselling from the different areas of life via easily accessible, thematically oriented information materials published by ZIPCeM.
+They concentrate mainly on the age group of young people till 30 years.
+ZIPCeM is a direct provider of information-counselling services via its innovative activities.
+Their main aim is to secure free access for young people to information and counselling from the different areas of life via easily accessible, thematically oriented information materials published by ZIPCeM.